Location Managers

 Do you handle permits and permissions?

-Here is what that looks like on the ground.
-Yes, our location managers set up all filming permits through the Saudi Film Commission and GCAM.
-Multi-agency approvals (Ministry of Media, municipality, security) are standard and we manage the entire process.
-Heritage locations like AlUla set up through the Royal Commission.
+Yes.
+Our location managers set up all filming permits through the Saudi Film Commission and GCAM.
+Multi-agency approvals are standard.
+These cover Ministry of Media, municipality, and security.
+We manage the whole process.
+Heritage sites like AlUla are set up through the Royal Commission.

 What about heritage sites and protected locations?